phase2/frontend-docs/docs/config/linting.md

-# Opinionated?

-While particle does not care *what* application ultimately consumes your design system, it does care about how that design system is written.
-Particularly when it comes to linting. **The linting will hurt your feelings**.
+While particle does not care *what* application ultimately consumes your design system, out of the box it does care about how that design system is written.
+Particularly when it comes to linting. **The linting should hurt your feelings**.

- ESLint and Stylelint are baked into our webpack buildchain, and they look for:

- + Modern ES6 javascript, linted based on Airbnb's [mostly reasonable standards](https://github.com/airbnb/javascript),
- + An in-house blend of CSS/Sass rules designed to keep Sass stylesheets sane and easy to manage.

- Both of these linters' rulesets can be overridden or tweaked to a project's needs in their respective .rc files.
+## Javascript
+All javascript should be written in ES6 (ES2015) according to the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).
+Webpack will use Babel to transpile all javascript back to ES5 in emitted bundles.

+To adjust the default rules edit `.eslintrc.js`

+## Sass
+[Stylelint](https://stylelint.io/user-guide) is included as part of our webpack buildchain.

+To adjust the default rules edit `.stylelintrc`

+## Twig
+A Twig linter is not currently included in the Particle toolchain, but we recommend following the official [Twig standards](https://twig.symfony.com/doc/2.x/coding_standards.html).

+## Other
 We also heavily encourage using [BEM syntax](http://getbem.com/introduction/) for your HTML/Sass.
-This is not enforced by anything, but we find that BEM syntax plays very nicely with Atomic Design concepts, and generally makes for clean Sass stylesheets.
-In the original spirit of [Pattern Lab](http://patternlab.io/), Particle is app and language agnostic-- feel free to use it in whatever manner makes sense for your project.
+This is not enforced, but we find that BEM syntax plays very nicely with Atomic Design concepts and generally makes for cleaner, more maintainable stylesheets.